MIDI Xplorer

 What DAWs are supported?

-MIDI Xplorer works with any DAW that supports AU or VST3 plugins on macOS, including Logic Pro, Ableton Live, FL Studio, Cubase, Studio One, Reaper, Bitwig, GarageBand, and more.
+MIDI Xplorer works as a native macOS standalone app and with DAWs that support AU or VST3 MIDI utility plugins, including Logic Pro, Ableton Live, FL Studio, Cubase, Studio One, Reaper, Bitwig, GarageBand, and more.

 Is Windows supported?